Membership in OSLA

 What are the Benefits of Membership?

-- Literacy Grants – OSLA provides grants for classroom literacy projects
+Literacy Grants – OSLA provides $250 and $500 grants for classroom literacy projects

-- The Oracle – Online publication featuring articles on literacy topics and information on state and local council activities.
+The ORacle Newsletter – Online publication featuring articles on literacy topics and information on state and local council activities.

 Networking - Opportunities to network with other literacy professionals

 Literacy Blasts - Bimonthly e-mail blast containing opportunities for professional development or community service

 Literacy Community Service - Opportunities to support and participate in literacy community service projects